 An investment in the securities of the Company is highly speculative and involves numerous and significant risks.
 Such investment should be undertaken only by investors whose financial resources are sufficient to enable them to assume these risks and who have no need for immediate liquidity in their investment.
 Prospective investors should carefully consider the risk factors that have affected, and which in the future are reasonably expected to affect, the Company and its financial position.

-Please refer to the section entitled "Risks Factors" in the Company's MD&A for the fiscal year ended December 31, 2019, available on SEDAR (www.sedar.com).
+Please refer to the section entitled "Risk Factors" in the Company's annual management's discussion & analysis for the fiscal year ended December 31, 2019, available on SEDAR at www.sedar.com.